thimotei/legacy_nAb_kinetics/README.md

 The workflow to reproduce the results in the main text can be summarised as follows:

-0).
-Process the Legacy data object.
-The code to do this is available (at `scripts/setup/preprocess_data.R`), but the original data is not.
-Only the processed data is publicly available.
-However, the The publicly available dataset includes everything required to run the full inference for the results in both the main text and supplementary material.
+0. Process the Legacy data object.
+The code used to do this is available (at `scripts/setup/preprocess_data.R`), but the original raw data cannot be made publicly available.
+However, the processed data is included, and this has everything required to run the full inference for the results in both the main text and supplementary material.

-1).
-Run each of the three inference scripts for the main text.
-They are all within `scripts/inference`.
-Speficially, they are `delta.R`, `ba2.R` and `xbb.R`.
+1. Generate the figures from the main text by running `scripts/figures/generate_figures.R`.
+At the start, these calls the inference scripts within `scripts/inference`.
+Specifically, the inference code for the Delta, BA.2 and XBB waves are `delta.R`, `ba2.R` and `xbb.R`.
 Each script fits the model twice, once to the full set of data for that wave, and once with just the truncated data, representing the real-time fit.
 The end of each of these three scripts saves the resulting model fit, at `outputs/fits`.
-The saved model fit objects are large and are therefore not added to the public repository, meaning that any analysis that uses the fit objects requires the user to refit the model.
+The saved model fit objects are large and are therefore included in this public repository, meaning that any analysis that uses the fit objects requires the user to refit the model.

-2).
-Open one of the scripts in the `scripts/figures` directory to reproduce the results in the main text.

-3).
-For the results in the supplementary material, open the script `scripts/figures/supplement/supplementary_figures.R`.
+2. For the results in the supplementary material, run the script `scripts/figures/supplement/supplementary_figures.R`.

 ### Required packages